CarlosQuijada211/CNC-Homemade-Writing-Machine/README.md

   - An image is imported and converted into a bitmap.
   - The bitmap is vectorized, and I intentionally flatten Bézier curves with a flatness value of 0.1, increasing the number of nodes to maximize positional accuracy.
   - The resulting vector paths are then exported to G-code using the J Tech Laser Tool extension, ready for processing by the instruction generator.

+## Challenges and Engineering Decision
+### Problems Faced and Solutions

+#### **Transition from Version 1 to Version 2**
+The first attempt at this project barely "worked," but it served as a proof of concept: the core idea (using a screw-driven linear actuator) was sound, even if the implementation wasn’t.
+At the time, I didn’t know the technical term for it, but this first version validated that concept.

+It was built using two wooden pieces arranged in an L-shape to provide structure.
+A long threaded rod passed through this frame, connected to a motor with tape on one end and fixed to a ball bearing on the other.
+A thick metal rod ran parallel to the threaded rod to act as a rail, and the carriage was a wooden piece with nuts glued in a straight line down the middle, sliding along the rail with the help of a plastic guide.

+This version had multiple flaws: it was too large, fragile, prone to vibration, and poorly aligned.
+However, it laid the groundwork for a more refined design.
+The second version was scaled down and built with hard cardboard, much easier to cut precisely by hand.
+It also featured two wooden guide rods for better stability and smoother movement.
+This second version ultimately evolved into the final machine.

+#### **Vibration**
+Vibration was one of the most persistent challenges throughout development.
+The second version significantly reduced this issue by adding more structural support and reducing friction.
+However, the materials I used (primarily cardboard, straws, and wood) couldn’t eliminate vibrations entirely.

+The final version still exhibits some vibration, especially when the motors accelerate or decelerate.
+While it causes slight wobbling in lines, the effect is minor enough to be acceptable for most drawings.

+#### **Z-Axis: Pen Lifting Mechanism**
+Creating a reliable Z-axis was one of the most difficult problems.
+Since everything was cut and assembled by hand, the X-axis wasn’t perfectly level.
+This meant that simply gluing a pen to the carriage wouldn’t work—the pen would press too hard in some places and barely touch the paper in others.

+The first Z-axis attempt involved a servo motor rotating a gear, which meshed with a rack gear attached to the pen.
+The pen itself was mounted on two parallel straws, which slid along wooden rods in the carriage; this allowed vertical movement while keeping the pen in place.
+Unfortunately, the system wasn’t precise enough.
+The small vertical distances required made the servo's resolution a problem, and the plastic gears often slipped, requiring constant recalibration.

+This system was eventually abandoned and replaced by a spring-loaded pen.
+In this final version, a spring compensates for uneven surfaces, and a string controlled by a servo motor lifts the pen when needed.
+This simplified the Z-axis and greatly improved reliability.

+#### **Drawing Automation**
+Initially, I manually controlled the motors through Arduino code, without using any libraries.
+This was sufficient for testing and basic manual drawing, but it became a problem when trying to draw diagonal lines or curves.
+I experimented with adapting Bresenham’s line algorithm, which helped with straight lines at arbitrary angles, but overall control was still imprecise.

+To solve this, I adopted the AccelStepper library, and specifically its MultiStepper feature.
+This allowed me to coordinate both motors smoothly, resulting in consistent and accurate line drawing, including diagonal movements.

+#### **Instruction Automation**
+Generating drawing instructions was another major hurdle.
+My first approach was to write a custom Python script using OpenCV to trace image outlines and convert them into drawing commands.
+Unfortunately, the results were rough and barely resembled the original images.

+Instead, I turned to existing tools developed for industrial machines.
+I used Inkscape (an open-source vector graphics editor) with the J Tech Laser Tool extension to export images as G-code.
+From there, I wrote Python scripts that could:

+- Parse the G-code,
+- Preview the drawing using Python’s turtle module,
+- And organize the instructions into smaller files for upload to the Arduino.

+This workflow enabled full automation of the drawing process in the final version.
+The final interface included an integrated Python GUI to make managing and sending instructions easier.

+### Design Tradeoffs
+#### Cheap Materials vs. Vibration Control
+To keep the project low-cost and accessible, I used recycled and easily available materials like cardboard, straws, wooden rods, and hot glue.
+These were ideal for a solo, low-budget build and allowed me to prototype quickly without needing specialized tools.
+However, such materials are not ideal for absorbing motor vibrations.
+Despite efforts to minimize vibration (especially by reinforcing the structure with wooden supports) the final version still exhibits noticeable vibration.
+This causes the pen to draw in tiny spirals rather than clean straight lines, slightly reducing drawing precision.
+Still, this tradeoff was essential for making the project feasible in the first place.

+#### Ease of Construction vs. Mechanical Precision
+Since I didn’t have access to precise cutting tools or a 3D printer, all parts were cut by hand using scissors, cutters, and hand saws.
+While this made the project accessible and flexible to iterate on, it also introduced structural imperfections such as uneven surfaces, slightly tilted parts, and inconsistent measurements.
+These issues directly impacted precision and made mechanical alignment difficult.
+To work around these challenges, I developed adaptive components such as the spring-loaded pen, which compensated for slight variations in surface height and construction error.

+#### Compact Design vs. Drawing Detail
+Building a smaller machine made the design easier to manage and build, especially for a single person working with limited space and tools.
+The reduced scale meant fewer materials and tighter tolerances, which helped maintain mechanical consistency.
+However, it also limited the machine’s drawing area to 11.3 cm by 13.5 cm.
+While this is sufficient for most drawings, it imposes a limit on detail.
+Lines that are too close together may blend due to vibration and space constraints.
+A larger machine could have reduced the impact of vibration on drawing quality, but it would have required significantly more effort and resources to build.